This is an easy Makeup tutorial for mature skin! with my best hacks on How to look 10 years younger with makeup.

 I’m using a liquid lightweight full coverage foundation.

 Foundations to avoid if you have 35 years or more:

 Stick foundation: except for those that are really lightweight and hydrating stick foundations but normally stick foundations are thick and heavy, and these are not a good fit for mature skins

 Matte foundations: Avoid made foundations and instead look for satin, and dewy finish.

 Foundation Tips for Mature skins:

-Pick a full coverage foundation.
+- Pick a full coverage foundation.
 We want to get a lightweight but full coverage foundation.
-For the everyday, a light to medium coverage foundation could be a good option, but for a sexy full glam makeup, a full coverage foundation like this one is the way to go.
+For the every day, a light to medium coverage foundation could be a good option, but for sexy full glam makeup, a full coverage foundation like this one is the way to go.

-I am applying this foundation through the entire face without touching the under-eye area and the eyelids.
+I apply foundation on the face without touching the under-eye area and the eyelids.

 How to do Eyebrows Makeup for Mature skin

 If you, like my model, have microblading, doing makeup for your eyebrows is easy.